Vivojay/mariana-music-player/docs/MINI_PLAYER_MVP_DESIGN.md

 ## Status and intent

-This document defines a future Mini-player implementation.
-It does not change runtime behavior, playback, IPC, persistence, packaging, or release state.
+This document began as the Mini-player design and now records the implemented source MVP plus the deliberately deferred slices.
+It does not itself change runtime, packaging, or release state.

-The Mini-player will be a compact local desktop surface driven by Mariana's canonical `PlaybackStatusProjection`.
+The Mini-player is a compact local desktop surface driven by Mariana's canonical `PlaybackStatusProjection`.
 The backend remains the only playback and media-state authority.
 The renderer formats sanitized state and, where explicitly allowed, sends a narrow typed intent.